ryannining/karyacontroller/README.md

 - config files to set pins and parameter *
 - G0 and G1 can have different acceleration (travel vs feed/extrude) *
 - backlash for all motor *
-- Config for inverted motor and endstop
+- Config for inverted motor and endstop *

-- backward planner
+- backward planner (executed only when ramp down are larger than total step, not always success ) *?

 - interrupt timing

 ## MCU